jackee777/babelnet_offline/Readme.md

 # comment out
 #babelnet.restfulurl=http://babelnet.io/v5/service
 ```

+# Execute babelnet.MainServer
+Write your port number in program arguments and run babelnet.MainServer!

 # Thank you for reading
 I copied and referenced this server program.
 Thank you for this repogitory(https://github.com/opengl-8080/simple-http-server and japanese introduction page https://qiita.com/opengl-8080/items/ca152658a0e52c786029).